-I) require the attendance of a witness at a hearing; and m) record the results of the pre-hearing conference including a summary of the issues.
-3. A member who presides at one or more pre-hearing conferences may also be a panel member at the subsequent hearing.
-III.
-The hearing Rule 34: Panel controls process and procedure at hearings 1.
-The Board has discretion to determine the location for an oral hearing.
-2. The panel conducting an oral hearing has discretion in the manner in which the hearing will be conducted and, without limitation, may: a) determine the order of proceeding; require witnesses to swear an oath or affirmation; b)

-add participants, including late submitters and guests of the Board, and provide direction regarding their participation at the hearing;

-- d) make determinations on the admissibility of evidence; - e) require the production of evidence; - f) require the attendance of witnesses; - g) proceed in a participant's absence or in the absence of any submissions from a participant where the participant has had notice of the proceeding; - h) ask questions of participants and witnesses; - i) provide direction on the questioning of witnesses or presentation of opening or closing submissions; - j) require participants to present written submissions; and - k) adjourn a hearing. - 3.
+- 1. The Board has discretion to determine the location for an oral hearing. - 2.
+The panel conducting an oral hearing has discretion in the manner in which the hearing will be conducted and, without limitation, may: - a. determine the order of proceeding; - b. require witnesses to swear an oath or affirmation; - c. add participants, including late submitters and guests of the Board, and provide direction regarding their participation at the hearing; - d. make determinations on the admissibility of evidence; - e. require the production of evidence; - f. require the attendance of witnesses; - g. proceed in a participant's absence or in the absence of any submissions from a participant where the participant has had notice of the proceeding; - h. ask questions of participants and witnesses; - i. provide direction on the questioning of witnesses or presentation of opening or closing submissions; - j. require participants to present written submissions; and - k. adjourn a hearing. - 3.
 Subject to any orders from the Board, if a participant intends to refer to legal authorities in a submission to the panel at a hearing, the participant must produce for the panel and the other participants, copies of the legal authorities, and must highlight those passages of the authorities intended to be referred to.